Delaware & Hudson Railroad Straight Line Maps

 Abstract

-Unusual working maps of a Delaware-Hudson Railroad inspector using the straight-line maps for valuation of railroad property to determine transportation costs for freight shipments.
+Delaware and Hudson Railway booklets of maps used by a railroad inspector for valuation of railroad property to determine transportation costs for freight shipments.

 - Status